DDoSolitary/LxRunOffline/README.md

 - **v2.x**: Only Windows 10 Fall Creators Update (v1709) or later.
 - **v3.x**: Only Windows 10 April 2018 Update (v1803) or later.

-It is strongly recommended to install the April 2018 Update and use v3.x releases.
+It is strongly recommended to install the April 2018 Update or later and use v3.x releases.